marctollis/INF110-Discovering-Informatics/README.md

 This is a tentative outline and topics may vary according to student needs.
 The course will be delivered in person, but can be done remotely if quarantines are required.
 Attendance is strongly encouraged as there will be live coding demonstrations.
 It is important to be flexible in response to the changes the COVID-19 pandemic has made to the rhythm of our lives.
 * Masks are required in the classroom, as per [NAU COVID policy](https://nau.edu/legacy/jacks-are-back/).</br>
 * All quizzes and homeworks for a given week are due on Sunday 11:59 PM.
+* Email me questions with "INF110 S21" in the subject line.
+Please do not expect rapid responses over weekends.

 | BBLearn Week | Topics | In-class Plans | Reading | Assignment | Coding snippets |
 | ------------ | ------ | -------------- | ------- | ---------- | --------------- |